abrasive/shairport/README.md

 Shairport Sync
 =============
-Shairport Sync is an AirPlay audio player -- it plays audio streamed from iTunes, iOS devices and third-party AirPlay sources such as ForkedDaapd and others.
+Shairport Sync is an AirPlay audio player -- it plays audio streamed from iTunes, iOS devices and other AirPlay sources such as Quicktime Player, ForkedDaapd among others.
 Audio played by a Shairport Sync-powered device stays synchronised with the source and hence with similar devices playing the same source.
 In this way, synchronised multi-room audio is possible without difficulty.
 (Hence the name Shairport Sync, BTW.)

 Shairport Sync does not support AirPlay video or photo streaming.